 Contingent Liabilities includes \$27.1 million in estimated future contract financing payments that will be paid to the contractors upon delivery and Federal Government acceptance.
 In accordance with contract terms, specific rights to the contractor's work vests with the Federal Government when a specific type of contract financing payments is made.
 This action protects taxpayer funds in the event of contract nonperformance.
 These rights should not be misconstrued as the rights of ownership.
-The NWCF is under no obligation to pay the contractor for amounts greater than the amounts authorized in the contract until delivery and Federal Government acceptance.
-Because it is probable that the contractor will complete its efforts and deliver a satisfactory product to NWCF and the amount of potential future payments is estimable; NWCF has recognized a contingent liability for estimated future payments, which are conditional pending delivery and Federal Government acceptance.
+The NWCF is under no obligation to pay the contractor for amounts greater than the amounts authorized in the contractor will complete its efforts and deliver a satisfactory product to NWCF and the amount of potential future payments is estimable; NWCF has recognized a contingent liability for estimated future payments, which are conditional pending delivery and Federal Government acceptance.